Schedule Appointment Online

 MSU Study Away Internships

 Rosenthal Legislative Intern Awards

 Field Experience is a requirement for all Madison students.
 It consists of two courses taken concurrently - MC 400 (5 or 9 credits, pass/no pass) and MC 401 (3 credits, pass/no pass).
-During the sophomore and junior years, students should consult with the Field Experience Coordinator and explore more than 500 internship opportunities available through the Field Experience Office.
-These opportunities encompass several professional fields and include assignments with a variety of state and federal agencies, city governments, legislative offices, public interest groups, legal aid societies, courts, social service agencies, businesses, newspapers/media outlets, labor unions, and voluntary organizations.
-We have placements throughout the U.S. and abroad which all entail work that is substantial and serious.
+During the sophomore and junior years, students should consult with the Field Experience Coordinator, where they can explore more than 500 internship opportunities available.
+These opportunities encompass several professional fields, and include assignments with a variety of state and federal agencies, city governments, legislative offices, public interest groups, legal aid societies, courts, social service agencies, businesses, newspapers/media outlets, labor unions, and voluntary organizations.
+We have placements throughout the U.S. and abroad, which all entail work that is substantial and serious.
 With the Field Experience Coordinator’s approval, students may develop internships with organizations other than those already promoted through the Field Experience Office.
 Students should plan to meet with the Field Experience Coordinator at least one full semester prior to the period in which they wish to undertake the internship.

 Students may, with advisor approval, petition to substitute one of the following four options for MC400 and/or MC401: a senior honors thesis; prior professional or public affairs-related work experience relevant to the Madison program; a student teaching dual major or a dual major practicum; or an approved Study Abroad program.
 To acquire a Field Experience Substitution Petition, please stop by the Field Experience Office (328 S. Case Hall) or contact Max Olivero at oliverom